divvun/giellakbd-ios/README.md

 # giellakbd-ios

-An open source reimplementation of Apple's native iOS keyboard with a specific focus on support for localised keyboards.
+An open source reimplementation of Apple's native iOS keyboard with a specific focus on support for localised keyboards and support for minority and indigenous languages.

 ## Dependencies